jakeday/LinMoTube/README.md

 ### About
 There is currently no official GUI client for YouTube on Linux Mobile, so this is to fill the need!

+Supports both YouTube Video mode and YouTube Music mode with a convenient toggle switch!

 ### Instructions

 0. (Prep) Install Dependencies: